 AFROTC is free of commitment to serve in the military for the first two years, unless you are selected to receive a scholarship.
-This allows you to try out the military and develop your leadership ability before choosing to serve in our Air Force or as a civilian.
+This allows you to try out the military and develop your leadership ability before choosing to serve in our Air Force or Space Force.

 Baylor University and its crosstown schools will provide academic credit for taking AFROTC courses.
 Depending on the academic department, you may receive credit for an elective or Lifetime Fitness.
 Because our classes only require 6-7 hours per week on average, you will still be able and encouraged to experience all your college has to offer (intramural sports, fraternities/sororities, professional clubs, etc).